-Our Cincinnati brachial plexus lawyers can review your situation to determine how much time we have to file a lawsuit over your child's birth injury.
+Our brachial plexus attorneys in Cincinnati can review your situation to determine how much time we have to file a lawsuit over your child’s birth injury.
 We will make sure it is filed before the statute of limitations expires.

 Did your child suffer a brachial plexus injury during childbirth?

 It may have been caused by medical malpractice on the part of doctors or others involved in the birthing process.
 This means you could be entitled to compensation for the damages your baby suffered.